Migrant and Undocumented Workers in the time of COVID-19

 Caleb Johnston and I collaborated with the Berlin-based theatre company, costa compagnie, on a new performance work entitled ‘Between Worlds’, focused on eldercare in Thailand for families from the Global North (mostly Switzerland, Germany, Britain and the United States).
 The performance was premiered in Berlin on November 7-9 2019 and presented at Northern Stage in Newcastle November 13-15 2019 http://www.costacompagnie.org/en/2019/09/07/2019-between-worlds/

 This is part of an emerging research programme with Caleb Johnston on new geographies of dementia care, including the creation of dementia villages and the transformation of spatial relations of care through emerging gerontechnologies.

 Critical Prison Education

-I am working with colleagues at UBC to put in place a walls-to-bridges model of post secondary education in a federal women’s prison in British Columbia.
+I have worked with colleagues at UBC to put in place a walls-to-bridges model of post secondary education in a federal women’s prison in British Columbia.
 This involves combined classes of ‘inside’ and ‘outside’ (UBC) students learning together at the prison in university-accredited courses.